Cricket

 Position:

-Having been a professional cricketer with Kent and Gloucestershire for a combined 16 years, Geraint brings a wealth of experience to our cricket programme.
-As well as playing cricket at over 500 combined first-class, list A and T20 matches, Geraint made 85 appearances for England and 2 for his country of birth – Papua New Guinea.
+Having been a professional cricketer with Kent and Gloucestershire for a combined 16 years, Geraint made 85 appearances for England and 2 for his country of birth – Papua New Guinea.
+He brings a wealth of experience to our Cricket Programme drawing from over 500 combined first-class, list A and T20 matches.
 A highlight of his career was the involvement in the 2005 Ashes series and most noticeably for taking the winning catch in the second Test match of that series.
-Geraint is an ECB level 3 coach.
-He assists with coaching the Kent age groups and Academy teams.
+He is an ECB level 3 coach and is currently the lead wicketkeeping coach for the Kent Girls Pathway.
+Throughout the year he assists with the coaching of the various Kent girls age group teams and EPP player program.

 “It is clear from the talent seen today that the coaches at the St Lawrence College Cricket Academy are doing a tremendous job.
 Having played professional sport I know the physical and mental demands needed as a performer, however more importantly there has to be the right coaches in place who maintain high expectations but also support each individual cricketer in their development.”